Franklin Environmental Center at Hillcrest

 - Limestone from Isle LaMotte

-Vermont furniture makers were commissioned to construct office desks, chairs, tables and study carrels made from local wood, which in most cases was also certified by the Forest Stewardship Council.
+Middlebury commissioned Vermont furniture makers to construct desks, chairs, tables, and study carrels made from local wood, which in most cases was also certified by the Forest Stewardship Council:

 - Chairs by Cotswold, located in Whiting